 We try to hire the right people.
 We do our best to develop and grow those people.
 And if it doesn’t work out, we need to let them go.

 Why wouldn’t it work out?

 We might make a hiring mistake by rushing the process or by being inattentive at certain moments while we’re learning about them.

-Maybe we missed a lack of needed skills, or we don’t catch an attitude glitch (they’re temperamental in difficult moments and drain teammates, they lack a sense of urgency, they don’t push for better, too much ego, etc.).
+Maybe we missed a lack of needed skills, or we don’t catch an attitude glitch (they’re temperamental under challenging moments and drain teammates, they lack a sense of urgency, they don’t push for better, too much ego, etc.).

-Or, we might do a poor or inconsistent job of helping a solid person grow.
+Or, we might do a poor job of helping a person grow.
 Maybe they don’t want to accept the development (they’re un-coachable, their attitude sours over time).